Nokia sees life in remaining business after Microsoft phones sale

 The third-quarter results also showed growth in Lumia smartphone sales, although analysts said Microsoft will still face a tough time in pushing its way into the competitive consumer devices market with the Nokia deal, which is due to close some time in the first quarter.

-It was still a distant third in the smartphone race, however, with total sales of nearly 15 million including its Asha range of devices, while Apple sold over 33.8 iPhones in the same quarter.
-Market leader Samsung Electronics (005930.KS) is variously estimated to have shipped between 85 and 88.4 million smartphones in the period, according to new reports this week from analysts Juniper Research and Strategy Analytics.
+It was still a distant third in the smartphone race, however, since Apple sold over 33.8 iPhones in the same quarter while market leader Samsung Electronics shipped 88.4 million smartphones in the period, according to research firm Strategy Analytics.

 "We continue to see competitive challenge at the higher-end of the market, both in terms of pricing and required marketing support," Nokia's finance chief Timo Ihamuotila told investors on a conference call, saying such concerns were what drove it to sell the handset business to Microsoft.